Hurt in an Automobile Crash in or Around Washington DC?

 - Exchange information with the other driver.
 Write down the other driver’s name and phone number as well as insurance information.

 - See a doctor.
-Some car accident injuries are not immediately apparent; the longer you wait to get a diagnosis, the more likely it is that the insurance company will deny your claim.
+Some car accidents injuries are not immediately apparent; the longer you wait to get a diagnosis, the more likely it is that the insurance company will deny your claim.

-- Contact a car accident lawyer.
+- Contact a car accidents lawyer.
 An attorney can advise you of your legal options and can act as your representative in insurance negotiations.
-Insurance adjusters prioritize the company profits, but a car accident attorney will prioritize your recovery.
+Insurance adjusters prioritize the company profits, but a car accidents attorney will prioritize your recovery.